MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/monthly-updates-portals.md

 ---
 # What’s new

-The December 2016 update has brought many new features to the portal capabilities of Dynamics 365.
+The December 2016 update has brought many new features to the portal capabilities of [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
 These updates allow for better interactions among companies, partners, and customers and make the experience of navigating the portal faster and easier.
 Some of the major updates include:

 -   **Multiple language support:** Support customers from multiple regions by using a single portal.
 -   **East Asian language support:** Multi-byte languages such as Japanese, Chinese, and Korean are now supported.